 NOTIFICATION OF CHANGE IN INMATE MAIL PROCEDURES

-- Postcards will have their stamps removed and discarded prior to delivery to the inmate
+- Letters/Postcards will have stamps removed and discarded prior to delivery to the inmate.

-- no labels or stickers will be accepted
+- No plastic/wrappings, labels or stickers on letters/postcards.

-- no postcards depicting nudity, weapons, alcohol, or gang references
+- Sexually explicit, nudity, weapons, alcohol, or gang related material.

-- Mailing Address: (Although the Olathe facility is closed, all inmate mail is to be mailed to this facility for processing)
+- Mailing Address: All inmate mail is to be mailed to this facility for processing

 - Inmates Name

 101 N. Kansas Ave.

 Packages are still not accepted without prior approval.
 The definition of a package is any item requiring postage more than the cost of a first class stamp.